A Short Hike

 Introduction

-The game begins with the main character—a bird—traveling in a car with Aunt May—also a bird—to a hiking location.
-This sets the stage for the adventure and exploration that follows.
+The game begins with the main character—a bird—traveling in a car with Aunt May—a bird—to a hiking location.
+This starting screen sets the stage for the adventure and exploration which follows.

 Player Mechanics

 Complexity in Simplicity: The mechanics are simple, yet mastering them provides a sense of challenge and fulfillment.
-The gliding mechanic, in particular, offers depth, encouraging players to learn and refine their control.
+The gliding mechanic offers depth and encourages players to learn and refine their control.

 Game Mechanics